Paul Smith's College: History

 Paul Smith's College was founded through a bequest of Phelps Smith, son of Paul Smith's Hotel founder Apollos ("Paul") Smith (1825–1912).
 Along with the money to start the college, Phelps also left more than an additional bequest of 20,000 acre of land.
-Paul Smith's is located northwest of Saranac Lake, in the hamlet / village of Paul Smiths in the Town of Brighton, in Franklin County, New York.
+Paul Smith's is located northwest of Saranac Lake, in the hamlet of Paul Smiths in the Town of Brighton, in Franklin County, New York.
 Although the donation of money and surrounding land for the college was made in 1937, the college would not officially open until nine years later in 1946, when the first class of 150 students entered to study forestry and resort management.

-In 2015, Joan H. Mosher Weill, wife of Sanford I. "Sandy" Weill, a banker, financier, philanthropist and chairman of Citicorp bank in New York City, offered a $20 million dollars donation on the condition that the institution change its name to Joan Weill-Paul Smith's College.
+In 2015, Joan H. Mosher Weill, wife of Sanford I. "Sandy" Weill, a banker, financier, philanthropist and chairman of Citicorp bank in New York City, offered a $20 million donation on the condition that the institution change its name to Joan Weill-Paul Smith's College.
 Ms. Weill was a former trustee of the college.
 This change however would have violated Phelps Smith's founding bequest, which required that the school be "forever known" as Paul Smith's College of Arts and Sciences.
 Justice John T. Ellis of the New York State Supreme Court later ruled that the college could not be renamed, and the proposed donation was withdrawn.

 In 2023, the college proposed a merger with the Fedcap Rehabilitation Services (Fedcap), a Manhattan-based non-profit in New York City that provides vocational education to those who have disabilities that affect their ability to find employment, but that proposal was later shelved.

 In 2024, the dining hall at Paul Smith's College was renamed Morehouse Hall in honor of Stephen Warren Morehouse (1840–1882), an early employee of the Paul Smith's Hotel and American Civil War (1861–1865) veteran of the Union Army who served in the 54th Massachusetts Infantry Regiment of some of the first Black/African American soldiers.